FourPieces/edge-gaming/README.md

 Coordinating server runs in cloud, manages authentication/which edge devices are available.

+## Requirements
+Before running the project, three components are required:
+  1. A device running Windows 7 or later, to act as the edge device,
+  2. A VM in a public or private cloud, to act as the coordinating server,
+  3. A device running Windows 7 or later, or Linux, for which to stream the games to.

+The edge device must also have installed on it the game you wish to play.
+An extension of this project could allow authorized games to be downloaded from an S3 bucket if the user selects an edge device that does not have the games available.

 ## Starting the Coordinating Server
 Before running your server, you should fill out `config.py` as appropriate, and rename it to "custom_config.py".
 It is expected that you have both a certificate and corresponding private key for your VM that will be used to create the TLS connection with the client.